Is a Chiropractor Covered by Medicare | Sydney Spinal Care-2

 How many Medicare sessions do I get per year?

-You may be eligible for up to five subsidised sessions across all allied health services combined, not five per service.
+You may be eligible for up to five subsidised sessions across all allied health services combined, resetting each calendar year on 1 January.
 That means if you see a chiropractor and a physiotherapist under your plan, those visits count toward the same five total.
-This is sometimes referred to as “5 free chiropractic visits Medicare” by patients, although it’s important to note that while the visits are subsidised, a small gap payment may apply depending on our chiropractic fees.
+Always book your GP review before December so your referrals are ready for the new year.

 Does Sydney Spinal Care accept Medicare plans?

-Yes, we accept all valid GPMP/TCA referrals.
+Yes, we accept all valid GPCCMP referrals.
 Our team can help you process your Medicare rebate during your visit.

 Are chiropractors in Australia regulated?